Mullebrouck/Kaatje-Mullebrouck/loading-spinner.md

 ```

-You can now see that the `.loading-spinner` is now displayed in the upper left corner.
+You can now see that the **loading-spinner** is now displayed in the upper left corner.

 ![](Screen Shot 2016-02-07 at 10.16.48 PM.png)